Introduction

 | customer_class | string | One of residential, commercial, industrial, agricultural, ev.
 Defaults to residential. |

 | at | string | ISO 8601 timestamp, must include a timezone offset.
 Defaults to the current time (UTC).
-Use it to ask "what period applies at this moment?" |
+Use it to ask "what period applies at this moment?"
+Past timestamps are unrestricted; future ones may reach up to your plan's forward schedule horizon (plus a one-hour grace) — beyond that the call returns 403. |

 | street | string | Street address.
 When supplied, triggers address-level disambiguation if the ZIP alone is ambiguous (see Location resolution). |